About Markus Atmananda

 In 2016, he found his way to Swami Shashwat’s ashram in Rishikesh, where he began to reside and dedicated several hours each day for many months to practices such as Self-inquiry, mantra meditations, bhajans, and contemplation.
 This period notably deepened his understanding of spiritual practices at their core.
 He had the privilege to directly witness the profound effects and immense support that a spiritual Sangha and a teacher radiating silence can offer throughout the spiritual journey.
 Overflowing with love and contentment, he bid farewell to the ashram in 2017.

 Following his return from the ashram, he has been living in his hometown of Malmö, Sweden.
-Presently, he conducts workshops and Satsangs regularly, both online and in person, sharing his insights about our inner nature.
+Presently, he conducts workshops, satsangs and retreats regularly, both online and in person, sharing his insights about our inner nature.